 (iii) Parking is prohibited between the hours of 3 a.m. and 5 a.m. in the LIRR Commuter Lot parking lot.

 (i) The assignment of a parking permit does not guarantee space in the designated zone.
-The driver is responsible for finding an approved spot for the vehicle.
+The driver is responsible for finding an approved space for the vehicle.
 If the owner/operator is unable to find a space in a parking lot, he or she may park in a commuter lot (bus service is provided from these lots).

 (ii) All drivers are cautioned that the university, having marked approved spaces, does not mark all areas where parking is prohibited.
 Each lot is marked by a sign at the entrance.
 Any area not so designated is not considered a legitimate parking area.
 An approved space is designated by parallel lines painted on the pavement.
+In certain unimproved, i.e., unpaved lots are not lined out for parking purposes, so that the definition of approved spaces does not apply.

 Note: Certain unimproved lots are not lined out for parking purposes, so that the definition of approved spaces does not apply.